AFGHANISTAN

 Ancient Afghan Civilizations

-There is physical proof of an advanced civilization of Aryan tribes in Aryana (ancient Afghanistan) around 2000-1500 BCE, when the ancient city of Kabul was thought to have been established.
-This evidence was derived from more than a dozen excavations conducted during the 1970s in the region that archaeologists refer to as the Bactria-Margiana Archaeological Complex (BMAC).
+After more than a dozen excavations conducted in the 1970s in what archeologists called Bactria-Margiana Archeological Complex (BMAC), it was discovered that advanced Aryan tribes had been living in Aryana (ancient Afghanistan) around 2000-1500 BCE.
 Findings made at BMAC reveal a series of cities and settlements, each with a distinctive and exceptionally large architectural footprint, with temple structure, administrative quarters and defensive walls.

 Afghanistan has also been at the center of many ancient civilizations.
 Its geographical placement between the Chinese, Indian and European civilizations means that through the centuries it has attracted many outsiders, invaders, as well as merchants.
-Control over Afghanistan has shifted from one foreign actor to another throughout history; Persians, Macedonians, Buddhists, Mongols and Indians have all conquered the area in the past 2,500 years.
-Beginning in the second century BCE, the Silk Road, also known as the Silk Route, passed through central Afghanistan and introduced the exchange of commerce, culture and religion between the major western and eastern civilizations.
-These civilizations have all left their marks on the people and the culture of the country.
+Control over Afghanistan has shifted throughout history; Persians, Macedonians, Buddhists, Mongols and Indians have all conquered the area in the past 2,500 years.
+Beginning in the second century BCE, the Silk Road, passed through central Afghanistan and introduced the exchange of commerce, culture and religion between the major western and eastern civilizations each leaving their marks on the country’s culture.

 The Introduction of Islam to Afghanistan

-The Islamic conquest of Afghanistan took place between 642 to 1200 CE, beginning with the Umayyad Dynasty which officially gained control of the country between the years 708 and 709 CE when it conquered the city of Balkh.
+The Islamic conquest of Afghanistan took place between 642 to 1200 CE, beginning with the Umayyad Dynasty’s occupation between the years 708 and 709 CE when it conquered the city of Balkh.
 By the ninth century, however, the city of Balkh was canonized as the Dome of Islam and its Muslim intellectuals were memorialized as saints.
 Scholars assert that these large patterns of conversion cannot be explained by violent conversion nor political or economic patronage.
-Rather, people living under Muslim rule and the coexistence of multiple religions in the early Islamic period initiated a centuries-long process of acculturation and adaptation of rituals and belief systems.
+Centuries-long process of acculturation and adaptation of rituals and belief systems can be attributed to people living under Muslim rule and the coexistence of multiple religions in the early Islamic period.

 The Foundations of Modern Afghanistan

 Ahmad Shah Durrani (1747-1772) was one of the first native Afghans to rule the country and is widely considered the founder of modern Afghanistan.
-By 1761 his Durrani Empire not only conquered all of the present-day country, but it also encompassed parts of Iran, India and Pakistan.
+By 1761 his Durrani Empire conquered all of the present-day country and parts of Iran, India and Pakistan.
 After Ahmad Shah’s death the Durrani Empire became plagued with civil war and rebellions, and in 1826 Dost Mohammad Khan established the Barakzai Empire.

 The “Great Game” & Afghan Independence

 Afghanistan became enmeshed in the “Great Game” during the Barakzai Empire.
 The “Great Game” was a time when Britain and Russia fought for control over the Middle East.
 In 1839, Dost Mohammad attempted to form an alliance with Russia after the British turned him away.
-The British, not wanting Russia to acquire more influence, invaded and conquered Afghanistan.
-This represented the first of three Anglo-Afghan Wars.
-The second occurred in 1878 after Russia sent an unwanted diplomatic mission to the country.
-The British wished to do the same, but Sher Ali Khan, Dost Mohammad’s successor, turned away the British envoy at the Afghan border.
-As a response, the British invaded in early 1879.
-After conquering the country the British required Afghanistan to house a British representative in all major cities and to grant Britain control of foreign affairs.
+The British, not wanting Russia to acquire more influence, invaded and conquered Afghanistan marked the first of three Anglo-Afghan Wars.
+The second war consisted of Britain’s invasion in 1879 in response to Sher Ali Khan's rejection of the British envoy when Russia sent an unwanted diplomatic mission to the country.
+After the conquest, a British representative was installed in all major cities, granting Britain control of foreign affairs.

 The final Anglo-Afghan war took place from May to August in 1919.
 Amanullah Khan, leader of the Barakzai dynasty, saw a way to free his country from the British Empire.
 He invaded India, but was repelled.
-To end this war the British and Afghans signed the Treaty of Rawalpindi, which set the border between Afghanistan and India, and granted Afghanistan complete freedom from British control.
-After independence, Amanullah began to reform and westernize his country.
-He introduced mandatory education, attempted to force women to stop wearing the burqa (full-length veil), and changed his title from emir to king.
-Conservative Muslim tribes and religious leaders revolted against these rapid changes and, in 1929, Amanullah fled to British-India.
+To end this war, the British and Afghans signed the Treaty of Rawalpindi, which set the border between Afghanistan and India, removing British control over Afghanistan.
+After independence, Amanullah began to westernize his country.
+He introduced mandatory education, attempted to bar women from wearing the burqa (full-length veil), and changed his title from emir to king.
+However, conservative Muslim tribes and religious were enraged at these changes causing Amanullah to flee to British-India in 1929.

 Afghanistan in the 20th Century

-Habibullah Kalakani, a leader in the revolt, became the emir in January of 1929.
-By October of the same year, relatives of Amanullah had taken back the country and executed Kalakani and his cohorts.
-Mohammad Nadir Shah, a relative of Amanullah, became king and used propaganda to ensure Amanullah could never return to Afghanistan.
+After becoming emir in January of 1929, a leader in the revolt, Habibullah Kalakani was executed in October 1929 as relatives of Amanullah had taken back the country.
+When Mohammad Nadir Shah, a relative of Amanullah, became king, he used propaganda to ensure Amanullah could never return to Afghanistan.
 Nadir Shah was assassinated in 1933.
 His son, Mohammad Zahir Shah, succeeded him at the age of 19.
-Mohammad established a regency, allowing his uncles to manage the country until he felt he could rule effectively.
+Mohammad established regency, allowing his uncles to manage the country, until he felt he could rule effectively.

 The Saur Revolution and the 1979 Soviet Invasion

 Daoud transformed Afghanistan into a republic and appointed himself president.
 In 1977, he met with Leonid Brezhnev, leader of the Soviet Union, after which he motioned to reduce Afghanistan’s relations with the USSR and pivot toward the West.
-Daoud started by signing a cooperative military treaty with Egypt, which was allied with the West, and directed the Afghan military and police to begin training with the Egyptian Armed Forces.
-In 1978, citizens blamed the government for the murder of a prominent member of the communist People’s Democratic Party of Afghanistan.
-A coup d’état ensued in which Daoud was killed and the Soviet-backed People’s Democratic Party of Afghanistan (PDPA) took power.
+Daoud signed a cooperative military treaty with Egypt, which was allied with the West, and directed the Afghan military and police to begin training with the Egyptian Armed Forces.
+Just a year after, Daoud was killed during a coup d’état in which the citizens blamed the government for the murder of a prominent member of the communist People’s Democratic Party of Afghanistan, resulting in the Soviet-backed People’s Democratic Party of Afghanistan (PDPA) taking power.

 The coup was a part of the 1978 Saur Revolution.
 The PDPA announced Daoud had resigned and buried the bodies of him and his family in a mass grave.
 Various groups of Mujahedeen, Muslim guerilla forces, rose to combat the newly formed pro-Soviet government, citing its secular nature and use of reforms that ran contrary to traditional practices, such as letting women participate in politics.
 These attacks caused the new government to request help from the USSR and in 1979, the Soviet Union invaded Afghanistan to support the pro-communist regime.